Best Credit Cards for a 600 Credit Score

 Last but not least, you may also want to consider the Indigo® Platinum Mastercard®.
 This card does charge an annual fee up to $99 based on your creditworthiness, but it may be available to individuals with poor credit or no credit history at all.

-The variable APR is 23.9%, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
+See terms for the APR for this card, but the fact that this card reports to all three credit reporting agencies makes it a solid option if your goal is building credit.
 You don’t have to put down a security deposit to receive this card, and you’ll get free 24/7 online account access so you can monitor your credit, your spending, and your bill due dates.

 The Bottom Line